developerpiru/VisualizeTRACS/README.md

 - library(DT)

 # Installation
+Download install the latest version of R if you don't have it already from the CRAN project page: https://cran.r-project.org/.

 At the R command prompt or in RStudio, run these commands to install the dependencies (listed above) if you don't already have them installed:

 	install.packages("shiny")